TheMaskedCollective/ProjectArtemis/README.md

 Each user should use their own branch.
 Branches will be merged by manager on schedule.

+Development branch is the current combined build for development.

+Individual branches should be based on the Development branch.

+Master is the release branch.

-Branch merging to master will be performed weekly.
+Branch merging to development will be performed weekly.

-Current Tasks:
-Requirements Development
+Current Tasks: Requirements Development

-- We need to define the rest of the requirements and milestones
+We need to define the rest of the requirements and milestones Combat Mechanics

-Combat Mechanics
-- In development; testing interface and display and functional options
-- Artificial Intelligence for non-player characters
+In development; testing interface and display and functional options Artificial Intelligence for non-player characters Artwork

-Artwork
-- Likely always in production; need characters and general game objects
+Likely always in production; need characters and general game objects